artela-network/artela-docs/docs/develop/core-concepts/aspect-programming/index.md

 ![Aspect Programming Overview](aspect-programming-overview.png)

-To elucidate the workings of Aspect Programming, consider a smart contract that houses a vault with a substantial deposit.
+To illustrate how aspect programming works, consider a smart contract that houses a vault with a substantial deposit.
 The aim is to safeguard the smart contract during runtime, shielding it from potential threats that might illicitly redirect deposits.
 An Aspect is architected to oversee and validate any alterations in the vault post the smart contract's execution.
 If an anomaly in fund movement is detected, this Aspect nullifies the questionable transaction.
 This Aspect's execution is initiated post the smart contract's execution when a transaction invokes the contract.

 ## Aspect and Join Points

-An Aspect is crafted as a class, an extension of the foundational Aspect interfaces.
-It houses methods indicative of join points, where added logic can be interwoven.
+An Aspect is designed as a class, an extension of the foundational Aspect interfaces.
+It contains methods indicative of join points, where added logic can be interwoven.
 Here’s a refined example:

 ```typescript
 export class Aspect implements IAspectTransaction, IAspectBlock, IAspectOperation {